Freight Shipping from Toledo to Columbus

 How much does it cost to ship freight from Toledo to Columbus?

-Full truckload (FTL) rates from Toledo, OH to Columbus, OH currently range from $335-$413 for a standard dry van load over the 156-mile route.
+Full truckload (FTL) rates from Toledo, OH to Columbus, OH currently range $335-$413 (roughly $2.15-$2.67 per mile over 156 miles).
 LTL shipments typically cost $286-$533 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Toledo to Columbus?

-Standard FTL transit from Toledo to Columbus is approximately 3 hrs by truck over 156 miles.
+Standard FTL transit from Toledo to Columbus is approximately 3 hrs by truck over 156 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Toledo to Columbus freight?